Azure/Databricks360/iac-adb-360/README.md

 3.1.7 **repourl** - the url to the content repo, which should be attached.
 Something like https://github.com/<orgname>/Databricks360.git

 3.1.8 **credname** - the credential name for the storage credential for bronze.
-Thats just a name p.ex. scbronzedev
+Thats just a name p.ex. devcreds.
+This is going to be the storage credential, which is pointing to the accessconnector id in the resource group both for the bronze storage account as well as the <env>catalog account.

+3.1.9 **env** - the environment we're in. (dev, uat, prd etc.)

+3.1.10 **bronzestorageaccountname** - the storage account name for the bronze files

+3.1.11 **catalogstorageaccountname** - the storage account name for the catalog for this environment.

+3.1.12 **accessconnectorid**  - the resource id of the access connector id to be used for access to catalog and bronze files storage accounts

+3.1.13 **ghuser** - the git user name used

+3.1.14 **ghpat** - the personal access token used to access git

 3.2. create a pipeline from /pipelines/azure/deploy-postmetastore.yml